callumacrae/lynx.io/articles/sleeping-php.md

 <br />

-`time_nanosleep()` doesn’t work on some older windows systems.
-To get around this, use:
+`time_nanosleep()` doesn't exist on some older windows systems.
+To get around this, check whether the function exists and add it if it doesn't:

 	<?php